 - Duolingo – Learn a language by practicing a little each day.

 - Free Rice – Play and learn with quizzes online.
 For every question you answer right, 10 grains of rice get donated!

 - Funbrain – Play games and read books, comics, and more.
 This is the website that debuted Poptropica!

 - SciShow – Explore our world with interesting and informative science videos.

 - Autodesk Sketchbook – A powerful drawing program, with free versions on iOS and Android, and free 7-day trials on Windows and Mac.
 Paid subscription follows after the first week.

 - DeviantArt Muro – A simple drawing program you can access right in your browser (no downloads).
 Good for beginners!

 - WordPress.com – Create your own blog for free.
-(That’s how the PHB got started!)
+(This is what the PHB uses!)

-Remember, this is the only place on the PHB where you can talk about anything non-Poptropica (you can talk about your pets, favorite music, TV show – anything at all!)
+Remember, this is the only place on the PHB where you can talk about anything non-Poptropica (like your pets, favorite music, TV show — anything at all).
+Have fun!